LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### What rights are conferred by copyright?
 It gives the holder the right to authorize others to reproduce a work or prevent them from doing so.
 We must keep in mind, that the major part of videogames are ordered by comapnyies and created either by their employees or by outsorced workers.
 In this cases, the authorship of the copyright depends on the contract and each individual case.

 In most cases, these rights belong to the company that ordered the work, but the acutal authors may benefit from some rights, which can go from simply be mentioned in the final work to allowing these authors to remove the work from the public, compensating the copyright owner. you

+Copyright protection grants you the following exclusive rights:

+* Economic rights – guaranteeing you have control over your work and remuneration for its use through selling or licensing
+* Moral rights – usually protecting your rights to claim authorship (right of attribution) and to refuse a modification of your work (right of integrity)

+##### How long lasts copyright?
+When you create an original literary, scientific and artistic work, such as poems, articles, films, songs or sculptures, you are protected by copyright.
+Nobody apart from you has the right to make the work public or reproduce it.
+In EU countries, copyright protects your intellectual property until 70 years after your death, or 70 years after the death of the last surviving author in the case of a work of joint authorship.

+##### How to obtain copyright protection?

+If you create literary, scientific and artistic work, you automatically have copyright protection, which starts from the moment you create your work, so you don't need to go through any formal application process.

+However, you may need to advise other people that you are the author of that work.
+You can attach a copyright notice to your work – such as the "all rights reserved" text, or the © symbol – together with the year the work was created.

 ##### Trademark
 We can define a trademark as the legal protection of a distinctive sing used in the the commerce to identifiy goods or/and sevices.
 This sign can be a word, sound, name, symbol, graphic, short phrase...
 A successful trademark is one that allows consumers to instantly recognize the company and its products when they see the mark.